-MS Contin Withdrawal Symptoms and Signs, and Detoxification
+MS Contin Withdrawal and Treatment

 MS Contin withdrawal occurs when a patient who is either addicted to or dependent on MS Contin stops using the drug abruptly.
 MS Contin is a fast-acting form of morphine sulfate, which is a potent opiate analgesic drug that is highly addictive.
 Physical and psychological dependencies develop rapidly, particularly when MS Contin is used long term because MS Contin binds strongly to the brain’s opiate receptors.